digicatapult/dsbd-getting-started/README.md

 # Morello board getting started
-There are plenty of usefull documentation that has been already done to the very high standard and we did not wanted to copy and paste.
-Instead, we have combined and highlighted all the obstacles we have came across ourselves or heard from other participants.
-In case your issue has not been described here we would like to kindly ask you to email us **DSBD Programme <dsbdprogramme@digicatapult.org.uk>**.
+A significant and comprehensive amount of documentation has been already completed to a particularly high standard on the topic of Morello architecture, commonly reported concerns, and solutions.
+So as to not duplicate work in this already strong knowledge base, the DsBD team has collated and condensed all the challenges reported by users that we have become aware of, either directly or from other participants.
+If you have a concern that has not been described here, please kindly email the DSbD Programme at **dsbdprogramme@digicatapult.org.uk**.

 In this guide you will find:
-- links to the valuable documents in regards to Morello project
+- Links to key documents about the Morello project challenges and solutions
-- common issues highlighted
+- Common issues that have been highlighted
-- what to expect and what do you need to do to be able to build your software on Morello board
+- What to expect and how to build your software on Morello board
-- installation of CheriBSD
+- Installation instructions for CheriBSD

-> Since this is a new project the documentation is scattered around the internet and in some cases the end-user might not even be aware that such documents do already exists.
-We have combined a number of documents and broken down into smaller paragraphs so you don't have to read through all of them in order to get started.
+> As DSbD is a relatively new project, related documentation is fragmented around the internet, and as such, end-users may not be aware of all the documents already in existence.
+This user guide combines several of these documents together, broken down into smaller and more accessible paragraphs to allow end users to get started quickly.

-### List of TODOs
-- [ ] - Document Androind
-- [ ] - Update connection paragragh to include `windows` and `putty` (get feedback from RealVNC)
-- [ ] - Ask Konrad to take a look and get any other relevant links/docs

-### Some insights
+### Project insights
-To be fair it depends on the software stack which system would suit you the most.
-At the moment very high focus is on CheriBSD so when it comes to packages as far as we know nearly 50% have been made compatible already
+Choosing the system that will best suit your needs is dependent upon the software stack chosen.
+Currently, there is a particularly high focus placed by industry on CheriBSD.
+As such, nearly 50% of packages, have already been made compatible.

-> Currently Morello supports three systems
+> Currently, Morello supports three systems:
-> - CherisBSD - most advanced
+- CherisBSD - most advanced
-> - Linux - to be fair we would need to confirm how much progress has been made on Linux, as far
+- Linux - to be fair we would need to confirm how much progress has been made on Linux, as far as we know only C compiler works
-> - Android - as far as we are aware this is has got a fairly good coverage but if you can run same stack in CheriBSD, then our recomendation would be to use CheriBSD
+- Android - as far as we are aware this is has got a fairly good coverage but if you can run same stack in CheriBSD, then our recomendation would be to use CheriBSD

 ## Connection

 ### a) Hardware
-There is nothing special about this step but we have found a few people getting confused by the anode display, thinking as of error code.
-But in some cases this will indicate that machine is starting or started.
-Here is a detailed guide in regards to setting up Morello [hardware](https://developer.arm.com/documentation/den0132/0100/Setting-up-the-Morello-Hardware-Development-Platform)
+Some users have reported difficulties with the anode display, which can be mistaken for an error code.
+In some cases, this will indicate that machine is starting or started.
+More information and a detailed guide for setting up Morello hardware can be found [here](https://developer.arm.com/documentation/den0132/0100/Setting-up-the-Morello-Hardware-Development-Platform).

 ### b) UART/SERIAL - via USB
-This is the first step and in some cases it might be trickiest as without being able to connect you can not interact with Morello board also at this point you can't not get any video output.
-In order to connect to the machine you would require to follow the below guide.
-It has been extracted from [here](https://git.morello-project.org/morello/docs/-/blob/morello/mainline/user-guide.rst#id32)
+This is the first step, and in some cases the trickiest, as not being able to connect prevents interaction with the Morello board or receiving video output.
+In order to connect to the machine, please follow the below guide, extracted from [here](https://git.morello-project.org/morello/docs/-/blob/morello/mainline/user-guide.rst#id32)

 - Connect a USB-B cable between the host machine and Morello's USB DBG port on the back panel.
 - Connect a LAN cable to the PCIe GbE LAN port that is above the 2 USB3 host ports.